FilipMalczak/recordtuples/README.md

 Most of the sources of this project are generated.
 Have a look at [recordDefinition(...) method in the buildscript](./build.gradle).

 No Javadoc, no tutorials, nothing.
 It is what you can expect.
-An example of sources for `Pair` can be found at the end of this README.
+An example of sources for `Triplet` can be found at the end of this README.

 Names are mimicking Javatuples naming, but we only provide to 8-element tuple and we add an empty one.
 They (the names) are: